IDMNYU/IdeationPrototypingSpring2022_Bennett/Future_weeklyBrief.md

 # [Future Project](https://github.com/IDMNYU/IdeationPrototypingSpring2022_Bennett/blob/main/Future.md)

+#### Semester Week 10 | Week 5: Future Project - Narrative & Object

+1. Storyboard (Draft) the narrative which delivers the message back.
+[Read Module 4](https://teaching.polishedsolid.com/ip/mod4/content/index.html#/?_k=sreswl) for examples of storyboards as well as different types.
+Use [Mural](https://www.mural.co/templates/storyboarding-1?) to create your storyboard, or perhaps use [one of these other templates](https://github.com/IDMNYU/CreativeCoding_1133-C_Bennett_Fall18/tree/master/storyboardTemplates)

+2. Develop your [Future Object/Future Artifact](FutureArtifact.md)s (next drafts/iterations)

+3. Add 3-4 more diverse sources and ANNOTATE them to your annotated bibliograhy.
+See Module 4 for annotations.

+4. Digging deeper into the issues in your world (or issues now resolved), create a draft of 3-4 [personas](https://github.com/IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/blob/main/Personas.md) of central people in your world

+5. Brainstorm lenses/methods for your final presentation.
+Show visual evidence of this process

+6. Post the results of the inclass exercises with a short reflection

+7. Write an elevator pitch, which encapsulates the current state of your world.

+8. Write a reflection about the process and what you need to address next

 #### Semester Week 10 | Week 4: Future Project - Narrative & Object

 0. Post the results of all of the in-class exercises.